andrelucas/akceph-build/README.md

 `source-build.sh` takes many options, but most are fairly niche.
 The `-h` help explains what each option does, and the examples above should help.

+Once in an interactive shell, it's often useful to run `/tools/source-build.sh` yourself.
+It has help (`-h`) and you'll find lots of examples above.

 ## <a name='Notes'></a>Notes